FCE Speaking

 Candidate B, now it’s your turn.
 These pictures show people exercising.
 Compare the photographs and say how the exercising might make people feel.
 (1 minute)

 Candidate B: The right photo shows a girl on a river bank doing what looks like gymnastics, while in the left picture, a lady is in the middle of a tennis match.
-Both do some kind of sports activity, however, one is performed outside while the other is done indoors.
+Both do some kind of sports activity, however, one is performed outside while the other seems to be taking place indoors.
 Moreover, tennis requires special equipment, such as a racket, while the other exercise doesn’t need anything at all.

-I guess both people pictured here feel content with what they’re doing as exercising energises you, and if you spend enough time at it, you might feel pleasantly exhausted.
-It is also beneficial for your brain, allowing your mind to wander.
+I guess both people pictured here feel content with what they’re doing, as exercising energises you, and if you spend enough time at it, you will feel pleasantly exhausted.
+It is also beneficial for your brain, letting your mind wander.

 Candidate A, which type of exercise would you prefer, and why?

 Candidate A: Even though I’m not very good at tennis, I would have to choose it over the activity in the other picture – I’m hopeless when it comes to body balance!
-Tennis is a nice combination of physical exercising and thinking, as you don’t simply run after the ball.
+Tennis is a nice combination of physical exercising and thinking, since you don’t simply chase the ball.
 Instead, you have to calculate your hits and plan ahead.
 I like this aspect of tennis very much.

 #2.
 Different types of work; Places for holidays